-A folding knife or straight knife can be worn openly on your person but must be in sheath that is suspended from your waist.
-You cannot tuck the knife into your waistband or you are in violation of the law.
+A folding knife or straight knife can be worn openly on your person but must be in a sheath that is suspended from your waist.

 There are also knives that you are not permitted to possess at all and will subject you to criminal penalties if you are found to have any of these in your possession:

 - Belt buckle knife—it is a belt that conceals a blade or knife within it

 - Cane swords—seen in movies or television mostly, it appears as a common cane from which you can remove a blade